 The plant will be built in two phases of 500 MW each, with approximately 24 months to build each phase, and most likely, a year between the beginning of operations of Phase I and the commencement of construction of Phase II.
 EPC contractors have yet to be determined.
 Phase II would begin commercial operations one to two years following Phase I, which is currently expected to begin commercial operations by the end of 2002.
 Project development will run through most of the year 2000 with construction commencing in the fourth quarter of 2000.

-Riogen I has been awarded Emergency Plant status and is expected to obtain the required approvals on an expedited basis.
+Because Riogen I has been awarded Emergency Plant status, it is expected to obtain the required approvals on an expedited basis.
 As discussed below, PPA and gas supply negotiations are already in progress.
 Riogen II is at an earlier stage of development.

 Regulation and Tariffs

 Riogen will operate under the same regulatory environment as described for Cuiabá.

-PPA
+Commercial and Contractual Structure

+Power Purchase Agreement

 Enron is in discussions with ANEEL on the final form of the power purchase agreement whereby Elektro would purchase electricity generated by RioGen.
 Enron is also negotiating with other distributors to purchase energy from the project.